|

 breeding

-tradition.
-The Guemura daughters and granddaughters were highly sought-after by Arabian breeders throughout the United
+daughters, and grand daughters is still highly regarded and sought-after by Arabian breeders throughout the United

 |